-At the year end there were 71,226 exercisable share options at a weighted average price of \$5.79.
+At the year end there were 62,494 exercisable share options at a weighted average price of \$8.42.
 No share options expired during the year.

 The share options issued under the Plan have no specific vesting requirements, and expire ten years after the grant date.
 The share options issued in the period up to 30 September 2015 can be exercised after 12 months.
 The share options issued in the year to 30 September 2016 can be exercised after 60 months.
+The share options issued in the year to 30 September 2019 can be exercised after 36 months.